The following legislation contains the rules of conduct in elections and various electoral and other offences.

 Candidate Rules

-The basic dos and dont's of running as a candidate at a State election are outlined in these Candidate Guides:
+The basic do's and don'ts of running as a candidate at a State election are outlined in these Candidate Guides:

-Candidates Guide – Legislative Assembly (PDF, 847 KB)
+Candidates Guide - Legislative Assembly (PDF, 721 KB)

-Candidates Guide – Legislative Council (PDF, 772 KB)
+Candidates Guide - Legislative Council (PDF, 666 KB)

-Authorisation of Election Campaign Material (s.187, Electoral Act 1907)
+Authorisation of Election Campaign Material (s.
+187 and s.187B, Electoral Act 1907)

 The requirements relating to the authorisation of election material apply, irrespective of who is publishing the material and whether it is in printed or electronic form.

 Any electoral advertisement, handbill, pamphlet or electoral notice (other than an advertisement in a newspaper announcing the holding of a meeting), must have at the end of it, the name and physical street address (not a PO Box number) of the person authorising it.
-If the material is printed in hard copy, then it must also include the name and place of business of the printer at the foot of the material.
-This applies unless the advertisement is in a newspaper (in which case the printer is obvious and contactable).

-If election material is produced and printed by the one person (eg. using a home computer and printer), then the legislative provisions are satisfied by adding ‘Authorised and printed by (name), (address)’ at the end of it.
+If election material is produced and printed by the one person (eg. using a home computer and printer), then the legislative provisions are satisfied by adding ‘Authorised by (name), (address)’ at the end of it.

 Certain small items of a candidate or party, of promotional nature, are exempt from the requirement to carry the authorisation and addresses.
 These include:

-- T-shirts, lapel buttons, lapel badges, pens, pencils or balloons
+• T-shirts, lapel buttons, lapel badges, pens, pencils or balloons

-- Business or visiting cards that promote the candidacy of any person in an election.
+• Business or visiting cards that promote the candidacy of any person in an election.

 Any advertising on the Internet (eg. banner ads) must also be authorised.
 A website or Facebook page created for electioneering purposes needs to be authorised (on the home or landing page), however individual comments on social media (eg. such as Twitter or Facebook) do not.